-Agricultural areas are intended to be used predominantly for agriculture and agriculture related uses.
+Agricultural areas are intended to be used predominantly for agriculture.-and agriculture-related uses and On-Farm Diversified uses.
 This includes all forms of farming, including the principal farm dwelling, related buildings and structures, practices and uses of land.

 Other permitted uses in agricultural areas include the following: